The Story of Mary Marlin: Personnel

 Joan Blaine initially portrayed the title character.
 She was succeeded in that role by Anne Seymour, Betty Lou Gerson, Muriel Kirkland, Eloise Kummer, and Linda Carlon.
 Other characters and the actors who played then are shown in the table below.

 Truman Bradley, Nelson Case, Tip Corning, Les Griffith, and John Tillman were announcers.
 Jane Crusinberry created the series and wrote its scripts.
 Directors were Don Cope, Kirby Hawkes, Gordon Hughes, Basil Loughrane, Ed Rice, and Maury Lowell.

-Pianists Allen Grant and Joe Kahn played the theme, "Clair de Lune".
+Pianists Harvey Harding, Allen Grant and Joe Kahn played the theme, "Clair de Lune".

 Schedule

 The Story of Mary Marlin debuted on WMAQ radio in Chicago on October 3, 1934, and it remained a local program through December 28, 1934.
 On January 1, 1935, it became a network program.
 The list below outlines changes in network, sponsor, and time over the years (all times Eastern).